Skip to Content

 Can you add essential oils to Homemade Body Wash?

-Yes, you can absolutely add essential oils to Homemade Body Wash.
+Yes, you can absolutely add your favorite essential oils to Homemade Body Wash.
 You can add either a single essential oil or a blend.

 After you pour the homemade body wash into the container with the funnel, add 20 drops of essential oil per 4 oz. of homemade body wash.
 Shake the body wash to mix the oils in and let it sit for about 10 minutes.
 Check the scent after it sits and add more essential oils if you prefer.

-If your body wash comes out too thick, it could be because of the brand of soap you used.
-Different soaps have different formulas.
+If your body wash comes out too thick, it could be because of the kind of soap you used.
+Different brands have different formulas, so you’re better off going with a good quality soap.
+In the photos in this post, we’re using a bar of Dove soap.
+So, if you’re having trouble, maybe try that brand.

 If your homemade body wash is thick, add more water and melt it again on the stove.

-Another reason is adding the coconut oil too early.
-You don’t want to add the coconut oil when the sauce pan is on the stove still.
-If it gets too hot, it will make your body wash thick and solid.
+Another reason that you could end up with thick body wash is adding the coconut oil too early.
+You don’t want to add the coconut oil when the sauce pan is on the stove.
+If the coconut oil gets too hot, it will make your body wash thick and solid.

 Need a FANTASTIC bridal shower idea?
 Make these Mint Sugar Scrub Bridal Shower favors from www.abrideonabudget.com.
 PLUS, you can even get a free printable for the cute favor tag!